martbetz/martbetz.github.io/_posts/2024-12-08-screw-that.md

 Despite being sealed up and labeled, the drivers were awkwardly placed; as soon as I took the seal off, everything fell to the floor&nbsp;—<i>the lid of the case just sprang open!</i>&nbsp;😣

-The drivers don’t fit in the box; it’s plainly as simple as that&nbsp;— would a brand like Beco Technics <i>really</i> miss such a flaw, or has this lot been swapped out for [knock-offs](https://www.nytimes.com/wirecutter/blog/amazon-counterfeit-fake-products/)?&nbsp;🤔
+The drivers don’t fit in the box; it’s plainly as simple as that&nbsp;— would a brand like Beco Technics <i>really</i> miss something like this, or has this lot been swapped out for [knock-offs](https://www.nytimes.com/wirecutter/blog/amazon-counterfeit-fake-products/)?&nbsp;🤔

 I don’t have a whole lot of faith in these, so I’ll simply have to return them.
 I may well try the Cousins set&nbsp;— these ones come with a nice little stand and work out slightly cheaper.